jounihenrikki/bashy/README.md

     .config/color/color-names
       Script providing some information on terminal colors.
       Enable 256 colors in your terminal to see all color patterns.
+## bashy-util.bash
+    To be documented ... try out yourself
 ## Dependencies and requirements
 Bash 4.4 required, tested also with 5.2.
 Path ~/.local/bin must be in $PATH.